dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 For example,
-[heading token](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockToken) is created by [heading rule](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockRule), the heading rule is belong to [block context](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownBlockContext).
+[heading token](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockToken) is created by [heading rule](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockRule), the heading rule is belonging to [block context](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownBlockContext).

-### Rewrite or validate
+### Step 2: Rewrite or validate

-In this step, it will walk through all [models](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownToken), we can changed it to another, or just validate the content.
+In this step, it will walk through all [models](xref:Microsoft.DocAsCode.MarkdownLite.IMarkdownToken), we can change it to another, or just validate the content.

 For example, we can create a rewriter to change all heading token with depth + 1: